engineyard/ey-docs/pages/site-is-down.md

 ---
 On your application instances, make sure Nginx is running:

-    $ /etc/init.d/nginx status
+    $ sudo /etc/init.d/nginx status
      * status:  started

-  If not, you can run `/etc/init.d/nginx start`.
+  If not, you can run `sudo /etc/init.d/nginx start`.

 ---
 On your application instances, if using Passenger, check to see if Passenger is running: